lazlyhu/elasticsearch-skroutz-greekstemmer/README.md

 In order to install the latest version of the plugin, simply run:

+    sudo bin/elasticsearch-plugin install gr.skroutz:elasticsearch-skroutz-greekstemmer:5.5.2.1

+In order to install version 5.4.2 of the plugin, simply run:

     sudo bin/elasticsearch-plugin install gr.skroutz:elasticsearch-skroutz-greekstemmer:5.4.2.1

 In order to install version 2.4.4 of the plugin, simply run: